malthenielsen/Potassium_hotspots/README.md

-# Local changes in potassium ions modulate dendritic integration
+# Local changes in potassium ions regulate input integration in active dendrites

 Figure 1 was primarly generated using the folder "ionic_change".